 Dyson's observation leads one to conjecture that the spacings between the zeros of the Riemann zeta-function are distributed in the same way as spacings between eigenvalues of a large random Hermitian matrix.
 Subsequent work of Rudnick-Sarnak \cite{RudnickSarnak} provided strong evidence towards this conjecture by computing (under increasingly restrictive conditions) the $n$-correlations of the zeros of any given automorphic $L$-function.
-Importantly the work of Rudnick-Sarnak suggested that the distribution of the zeros of an automorphic $L$-function is universal and independent of the distribution of its coefficients.
+Importantly the work of Rudnick-Sarnak suggested that the distribution of the zeros of an automorphic $L$-function is universal and independent of the distribution of its coefficients \cite{RudnickSarnak1996}.

-For number theoretic applications of particular interest is the distribution of the so-called ``low-lying zeros'', that is zeros close to the central point (see e.g \cite{HeathBrown, Young} for various applications).
-Following the work of Katz-Sarnak \cite{KatzSarnak} and Iwaniec-Luo-Sarnak \cite{IwaniecLuoSarnak} we believe that the distribution of these low-lying is also universal and predicted by only a few random matrix ensembles (which are either symplectic, orthogonal or unitary).
+For number theoretic applications, the distribution of the so-called ``low-lying zeros'', that is zeros close to the central point is particularly interesting (see e.g \cite{HeathBrown, Young} for various applications; see also \cite{GS18} and \cite{Wat21}, for instance, for results in a different direction).
+Following the work of Katz-Sarnak \cite{KatzSarnak} and Iwaniec-Luo-Sarnak \cite{IwaniecLuoSarnak}, we believe that the distribution of these low-lying zeros is also universal and predicted by only a few random matrix ensembles (which are either symplectic, orthogonal or unitary).

 Specifically the work of Katz-Sarnak suggests that for any smooth function $\phi$ and any natural ``family'' of automorphic objects $\mathcal{F}$,